πŸ“‹ Overview

 A: Gemini AI provides high-quality translations, but we always recommend a final review before deploying to production, especially for critical user-facing content or nuanced language.
 Using the --context flag dramatically improves accuracy for domain-specific projects.

-Q: What happens if the translation fails?
+Q: What happens if the AI translation fails for a chunk?

 πŸ“‹ Contributing & Support